-I would also like to express gratitude to my supervisor, Professor Dag Svanæs at NTNU's Department of Computer and Information Science, for his invaluable assistance and guidance.
-Although sometimes long, our meetings have never been boring.
+I would also like to thank my supervisor, Professor Dag Svanæs at NTNU's Department of Computer and Information Science, for his invaluable assistance and guidance throughout the project.

-In addition, Erica Löfström, researcher at SINTEF, deserves acknowledgment for sharing her experience and expertise of great relevance, and for valuable guidance during the project.
+In addition, I would like to thank Erica, researcher at SINTEF, for sharing her experience and expertise of great relevance, and for valuable guidance during the project.

-I am thankful to Nord-Trøndelag Elektrisitetsverk (NTE), represented by Thor Gunnar Steinsli and Therese Troset Engan, for engaging in the project and for providing access to test data and information regarding the Dynamic Microgrid Tariff project.
+Special thanks are also given to Nord-Trøndelag Elektrisitetsverk (NTE), represented by Thor Gunnar Steinsli and Therese Troset Engan, for engaging in the project and for providing access to test data and information regarding the Dynamic Microgrid Tariff project.

 Finally, great thanks are given to all the participants in the questionnaire, focus group and usability tests, for taking their time to participate, for giving useful feedback and for contributing in interesting discussions.
-A special thanks goes to Erik Frøseth, our invaluable guinea pig, who has attended all there is to attend in this project, always providing his much appreciated wisdom.